 Environmentalists continue to push for increasing global awareness and interest in protecting the environment from man-made threats.
 The status of water quality and wildlife at the Mariana Trench is under constant surveillance by the local government.

 Some details on protections proposed and regularly carried out can be found in the ‘Coastal Environmental Act’.

 25. The Mariana Trench is a Box Office Smash

 The Mariana Trench hit the big screen in 2018 via ‘The Meg’ – a monster movie where Jason Statham is enlisted to help tackle a gigantic prehistoric shark, and to stop it from attacking the Chinese coast!

-Do you have any interesting or fun facts about the Mariana Trench that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about the Mariana Trench?
+Share them in the comments below!